History of the Jews in Odesa: The 19th and early 20th centuries

 Despite the efforts to promote Zionism and subsequent emigration, however, the share of Jews in the population of Odesa remained fairly constant, at about 35%.
 Even after World War I and the Russian Civil War, there were more than 150,000 Jews in Odesa, constituting 36.7% of the total population.

+SS Ruslan

+The SS Ruslan set sail from Odesa in 1919 carrying with it some of the future intellectual and cultural of Israel including the historian Joseph Klausner, the artist Yitzhak Frenkel Frenel, the architect Ze'ev Rechter.

 Second World War and beyond

 During the Second World War, Odesa was attacked by the combined forces of Romanian and German troops in August 1941.
 Following the 73-day Siege of Odesa, the city was captured and put under Romanian administration, becoming the capital of the Transnistria Governorate.
 On 23 October, with the arrival of Axis forces in the city, an order was issued directing all people of Jewish origin to report to the village of Dalnyk the following day; around 5,000 Jews obeyed.
 The first 50 people were brought to the anti-tank ditch and shot by the commander of the 10th machine-gun battalion, Lieutenant-Colonel Nicolae Deleanu.
 Between 5,000 and 10,000 Jews were killed and many were taken hostage.
 During the first week of the Romanians' stay in Odesa, the city lost about 10% of its population.

 Approximately 25,000 Odesan Jews were murdered on the outskirts of the city and over 35,000 deported; this came to be known as the Odesa massacre.
 Most of the atrocities were committed during the first six months of the occupation and perpetrated by Einsatzgruppen death squads.
 By 17 October 1941, 80% of the 210,000 Jews in the region had been killed.
 This was in contrast to Jews in Romania proper, where the majority survived.

 When the Nazi forces had lost ground in the Eastern Front, the Romanian administration amended its policy and declined to deport the remaining Jewish population of eastern Europe to extermination camps situated in German-occupied Poland, while allowing Jews to work as hired labourers.
 In contrast to other areas of occupied Eastern Europe, the survival of Jewish population was significantly higher in Odesa.
 After the war, Jews constituted more than ten percent of Odesa's population, and could be found in most occupational groups from port stevedores and unskilled workers to the intellectual elite.

 Since the 1970s, the majority of the remaining Jewish population emigrated in two distinct aliyahs, one in the 1970s and the other after the dissolution of the Soviet Union.
 Emigrants went mainly to Israel, but some also moved to the Jewish Autonomous Oblast or other countries, shrinking the Jewish community in the region.